chloee122/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/C. Product Funnel Analysis.md

 | Oyster    | 1568            | 943                     | 726                 |
 | Lobster   | 1547            | 968                     | 754                 |

+**Answer:**
-**Oyster and Lobster are products with the most number of views, cart adds, and purchases among all products** **Even Oyster has more views, however, Lobster has more cart adds and purchases**
+Oyster and Lobster are products with the most number of views, cart adds, and purchases among all products Even Oyster has more views, however, Lobster has more cart adds and purchases

 ------------------------------